abhiramready/CS50x/Notes/Week-0-Scratch.md

 - Unicode is an encoding standard that uses up to 32 bits, as required with the goal of capturing all known languages and characters
 - Unicode uses two encoding forms: 8-bit and 16-bit depending on the data to be encoded
 - Emojis contain colors and some emojis are a combination of emojis which is a result of combining the Unicode characters of various emojis, although emojis might look a bit different on Android, Apple, etc the underlying Unicode is the same
-- **Context matters while representing data:** We follow various methods to present information in different forms like text, emoji, and colors for example, each pixel can be 8 bits to represent the combination of RGB,  and pixels come together to form an emoji or a picture, video is moving images, music is made up of notes and loudness,  and so on
+- **Context matters while representing data:** We follow various methods to represent information in different forms like text, emoji, and colors for example, each pixel can be 8 bits to represent the combination of RGB, and pixels come together to form an emoji or a picture, video is moving images, music is made up of notes and loudness, and so on

 | ![How an Emoji is encoded in Unicode](https://github.com/user-attachments/assets/1b4799fd-3873-4cb1-8bfe-1b7b6d8d4f9a) |
 |:----------------------:|